GunnerLab/mcce4_tutorial/docs/installation/installation_auto.md

    - Keep the provided `mcce` and `delphi` (alternate PBE solver) executables compiled for Linux OS;
    - Use the semi-automated setup using provided script that download a generic NGPB image.

-## 1. Clone the repository to a desired place on your computer (referred to as "clone_dir"):
+## ✅ Step 1.
+Clone the repository to a desired place on your computer (referred to as "clone_dir"):
    * Git clone MCCE4-Alpha to a desired place on your computer (copy & pasted this command and press Enter):
      ```
      git clone https://github.com/GunnerLab/MCCE4-Alpha.git; cd MCCE4-Alpha;
      ```

-## 2. Run the quick installation script
+## ✅ Step 2.
+Run the quick installation script
   * Script: `./MCCE_bin/quick_install.sh`
     This script automates the conda environment creation, shows how to setup references in your `.bashrc` file, and download a generic NGPB image.
 Run:
     ```